Payment options for transfer duty

 - make your cheque payable to 'Commissioner of State Revenue'

-- post your cheque to the Office of State Revenue, using the GPO box address provided on the assessment notice, lodgement confirmation page or debt recovery letter.
+- post your cheque to Queensland Revenue Office, using the GPO box address provided on the assessment notice, lodgement confirmation page or debt recovery letter.

 Note: Mail delivery times can affect when our office receives your cheque.
 This may result in unpaid tax interest.